A short history of 4th Wall Theatre, Inc.

 Ever striving to continue to develop and grow as an organization, both in structure and in offerings, 4th Wall added plays to the performance mix beginning in 2008 with the presentation of Bill C. Davis' AVOW.
 With the addition of plays to the group's offerings, the name was changed to 4th Wall Theatre, Inc.

-The company now has a paid Artistic Director, continues to work with a variety of professional directors from the New York metropolitan area, and offers stipends to all performers.
+The company now has a paid Artistic Director, continues to work with a variety of professional directors from the New York metropolitan area.